arianacosta/poetic/CONTRIBUTING.md

 2. Go to poetic `cd poetic`
 3. Run `yarn develop` to configure the boilerplate to local development
 4. Go to the test project `cd ../your_test_project`
-5. Install the local Poetic `npx ../poetic`
+5. Install the local Poetic `npx ../poetic --local`

 ## Releasing